 Division of Public Rights

-The mission of the Public Rights Division is to safeguard the state’s environment, lands, and natural resources; maintain competitive markets; prevent fraudulent business practices; protect consumers against misleading advertising claims; monitor Indian and Gaming practices; preserve charitable assets, and protect the civil rights of individuals.
-The division is organized into ten units as summarized below:
+The mission of the Division of Public Rights is to safeguard the state’s environment, lands, and natural resources; maintain competitive markets; prevent fraudulent business practices; protect consumers; monitor Indian and Gaming practices; preserve charitable assets, and protect the civil rights of all Californians.
+Our Division is organized into the following ten sections:

-Environment Section enforces state and federal environmental laws affecting California’s natural resources, its communities and public health.
+Environment enforces state and federal environmental laws affecting California’s natural resources, its communities and public health.

-Land Law Section handles litigation involving lands owned and administered by the state, advises and handles litigation for agencies that regulate natural resources, and advises and handles litigation for land conservancies.
+Land Law handles litigation involving lands owned and administered by the state, advises and handles litigation for agencies that regulate natural resources, and advises and handles litigation for land conservancies.

 Natural Resources represents state agencies responsible for enforcing and administering laws and programs that protect California’s environment and natural resources.

 Tobacco Litigation and Enforcement protects the public health and safety of all Californians, especially children, from the devastating effects of tobacco use; enforces the Master Settlement Agreement and tobacco-related laws; monitors tobacco industry practices; and promotes other tobacco control measures.